Indiana Weekly Messenger, August 15, 1894

 Early Life:

-Colonel Eli Slifer born May 23, 1818, Coventry Township, Chester County, Pennsylvania, son of Abraham Jr. and Mary Coulter Slifer; received little education; apprenticed, hat-maker; entered, canal cargo business; boat and barge building, Northumberland; married Catharine Motter Frick, 1840, children, William Henry Slifer; Eli Slifer, Jr.; Clara Green; John Eli Slifer and Catherine Slifer Dill; engaged, boat building partnership, brother-in-law William Frick; managed, barge company, moved, business, Lewisburg, 1845; engaged lumber transportation business; elected, Whig Party, Pennsylvania State House of Representatives, 1850-1851; elected, Whig Party, Pennsylvania State Senate, 1852-1854; charter member, Lewisburg, Centre, and Spruce Creek Railroad Company, 1853; selected, board of managers, Lewisburg and Mifflinburg Turnpike Company, 1858; co-founder, Lewisburg Gas Company, 1859; Board of Curators, University at Lewisburg (Bucknell) 1854-1882, Secretary, University at Lewisburg (Bucknell) 1861-1867; established, Slifer, Walls, Shriner and Company, a consortium managing the Central Foundry, producing farm equipment, 1860; elected, Pennsylvania State Treasurer, 1855–1856, Republican, 1859–1861, resigned; appointed, Governor Andrew Curtin, Secretary, Commonwealth of Pennsylvania, 1861-1867; engaged banking, founder, director, Lewisburg Dimes Savings Institution (Lewisburg National Bank) 1865; founded, 1865, Union National Bank, president, Union National Bank, 1869; president, Lewisburg Bridge Company; charter member, president, Lewisburg and Tyrone Railroad, 1879; president, Lewisburg Water Works, 1883; died, May 24, 1888, returning from the cemetery, after placing flowers on his wife's grave, a day after his birthday, was thrown from his carriage, as the horse was spooked by train, never recovered from injuries, Lewisburg, Union County, Pennsylvania, interment, Lewisburg Cemetery, Lewisburg, Union County, Pennsylvania. (i)
+Colonel Eli Slifer, born May 23, 1818, Coventry Township, Chester County, Pennsylvania, son of Abraham Jr. and Mary Coulter Slifer; received little education; apprenticed, hat-maker; entered, canal cargo business; boat and barge building, Northumberland; married, Catharine Motter Frick, 1840, children, William Henry Slifer; Eli Slifer, Jr.; Clara Green; John Eli Slifer, Catherine Slifer Dill; engaged, boat building partnership, brother-in-law William Frick; managed, barge company, moved, business, Lewisburg, 1845; engaged, lumber transportation business; elected, Whig Party, Pennsylvania State House of Representatives, 1850-1851; elected, Whig Party, Pennsylvania State Senate, 1852-1854; charter member, Lewisburg, Centre, and Spruce Creek Railroad Company, 1853; selected, board of managers, Lewisburg and Mifflinburg Turnpike Company, 1858; co-founder, Lewisburg Gas Company, 1859; Board of Curators, University at Lewisburg (Bucknell) 1854-1882, Secretary, University at Lewisburg (Bucknell) 1861-1867; established, Slifer, Walls, Shriner and Company, a consortium managing the Central Foundry, producing farm equipment, 1860; elected, Pennsylvania State Treasurer, 1855–1856, Republican, Pennsylvania State Treasurer, 1859- resigned 1861; appointed, Governor Andrew Curtin, Secretary, Commonwealth of Pennsylvania, 1861-1867; engaged, banking, founder, director, Lewisburg Dimes Savings Institution (Lewisburg National Bank), 1865; founded, Union National Bank, 1865; president, Union National Bank, 1869; president, Lewisburg Bridge Company; charter member, president, Lewisburg and Tyrone Railroad, 1879; president, Lewisburg Water Works, 1883; died, May 24, 1888, returning from the cemetery, after placing flowers on his wife’s grave, horse was spooked by train, was thrown from his carriage, never recovered from injuries, Lewisburg, Union County, Pennsylvania, interment, Lewisburg Cemetery, Lewisburg, Union County, Pennsylvania.

 Early Career: